-All historical operating results for the Company's China operations are included in a loss from discontinued operations, net of tax, in the accompanying statements of operations.
-For the three months ended March 31, 2023, loss from discontinued operations was approximately \$12,000 as compared to a loss from discontinued operations of approximately \$18,000 for the three months ended March 31, 2022.
+All historical operating results for the Company's China operations are included in a loss from discontinued operations, net of tax, in the accompanying consolidated statements of operations.
+For the three months ended March 31, 2023, loss from discontinued operations was approximately \$11,730 consisting of general and administrative expenses.
+There was no activity for the three months ended March 31, 2024.